-with electronic PDF "reprints" as an incentive to pay an article processing fee.
-19 The surplus income generated from the article fees is sufficient to fund the posting of all the journal's articles digitally, including those for non-participating authors.
+Another variation on article processing charges makes payment of the article fee-and the availability of the article via Open Access-subject to the author's discretion.
+While this model could not be relied on to support a fully Open Access journal, it might provide a transitional strategy for disciplines without an existing article fee tradition.
+At least one society has experimented with a form of article processing charge that provides authors with electronic PDF "reprints" as an incentive to pay an article processing fee.
+The surplus income generated from the article fees is sufficient to fund the posting of all the journal's articles digitally, including those for non-participating authors.
 Under one model, the posting of the PDFs for non-participating authors is delayed for several months to provide authors with an incentive to participate.
 Again, as Open Access principles require immediate access to research, this embargo mechanism to encourage author participation should not be applied in a pure Open Access model.
-Still, it might serve as an interim practice to help sustain a new journal until income streams from other components begin contributing.
+Still, it might serve as an interim practice to help sustain a journal converting from subscription-based until income streams from other components begin contributing.